Of Time and Stamps

 Of course, storage of the time proof must be optimized; it’s not necessary to store the beacons in the transaction itself.
 But for testing purposes this is already an interesting setup.

 What we’re looking at here is a transaction with a timestamp.
-The proof of this timestamp through beacons is still a topic of R&D on our side, as is the optimization of gas usage.
+The proof of this timestamp through beacons remained a topic of R&D on our side, as did the optimization of gas usage — and this is exactly where the design later evolved the most (see the State of R&D below).
 Yet for the sake of argument, let’s say that reusing the same system as we did for the blocks would perform in a similar way, thus enabling timestamped transactions and allowing the chain to organize itself differently.
 We call this temporal ordering.

 Temporal Ordering